Financial Planning For Your Next Deployment

 Deploying?
 3 Tips to Get Your Financial House In Order

 An overseas deployment rotation is a reality that most service member experience in their careers.
-However, over the last two decades, there has been an increased requirement of the United States military in areas around the world.
-In the past, most of this burden would fall on the shoulders of Active Duty units, however National Guard and Reserve units have also taken a large portion of those rotations, deploying on a more common basis.
+However, over the last two decades, there has been an increased requirement for the United States military in areas around the world.
+In the past, most of this burden would fall on the shoulders of Active-Duty units; however, National Guard and Reserve units have also taken a large portion of those rotations, deploying on a more frequent basis.

 Deployments mean change and possible stress for families.
-Everything changes when a Service Member deploys, regardless if it is their 1st or 5th deployment, being away from the normalcy of daily life changes an individual and one thing that is almost certain to change is finances.
+Everything changes when a Service Member deploys, regardless if it is their 1st or 5th deployment.
+Being away from the normalcy of daily life can change an individual, and one thing that is almost certain to change is their finances.

 Basic Pay and Allowances Are Only A Part of the Picture

-Both Active Duty and National Guard/Reserve units have full time pay staff available to assist service member and families when the deployment cycle is on the horizon, however it does not completely prepare a service member or their family for the financial change that will occur.
-The stories of Service Member spending their entire deployment checks on items such as rims or sports cars with a 20% interest rate is a completely valid truth.
-To help prevent that, below is a checklist that could be a useful guide for Service Member deploying regardless of experience level.
+Both Active Duty and National Guard/Reserve units have full-time pay staff available to assist service members and their families when the deployment cycle is on the horizon; however, this does not completely prepare a service member or their family for the financial changes that will occur.
+The stories of Service members spending their entire deployment checks on items such as rims or sports cars with a 20% interest rate are a completely valid truth.
+To help prevent that, below is a checklist that can serve as a useful guide for Service members deploying, regardless of their experience level.

 1. Verify Pay Before You Leave

-This is probably the most crucial of all the steps.
+This is probably the most crucial step of all.
 The service member must verify that they are getting paid properly prior to deployment rotation.
-This is a problem most found in National Guard and Reserve units; however, it does affect Active Duty as well.
+This is a problem most commonly found in National Guard and Reserve units; however, it also affects Active Duty units.

-This is a lot easier to accomplish prior to leaving the Continental United States (CONUS), rather than dealing with a situation when you are across the world.
+This is much easier to accomplish before leaving the Continental United States (CONUS), rather than dealing with a situation when you are overseas.
 Additional information can be found with the Service Member’s respective Unit Personnel or Pay Branch.

-The Service Member and their families need to educate themselves on what pay they may be entitled to.
-Defense Finance and Accounting Service (DFAS) provides links for Service Member to research the pay that could be available by location.
+Service Members and their families need to educate themselves on the military pay they may be entitled to.
+To research pay by location, please visit the Defense Finance and Accounting Service (DFAS) website.

-This is mission dependent.
-Just because a unit gets deployed to an area, does not mean that the Service Member will receive what is listed on the DFAS website.
-This could change due to the actual physical location of the Service Member rather than the unit.
+This is mission-dependent.
+Just because a unit gets deployed to an area does not mean that the Service Member will receive what is listed on the DFAS website.
+This could change depending on the actual physical location of the Service Member, rather than the unit.

 An example of this would be if a unit deployed to the Kosovo region, but the Service Member is in Bosnia.
 There is a pay difference between the two areas, even if the same unit is represented in both.
 Additional information can be found with the Service Member’s respective Unit Personnel or Pay Branch.

-It is a strong suggestion that the Service Member visits a Department of Defense (DOD) provided Financial Planner.
-Managing money and legal affairs are part of mission readiness.
+It is strongly recommended that the Service Member visit a Department of Defense (DOD)-approved financial planner.
+Managing money and legal affairs is part of mission readiness.
 Military OneSource provides strategies on:

 - Consolidating and paying down debt